Let me say right out of the door - this is not a pitch for coaching.

 Inside the private members area that I co-run called "Society11" we added a new feature to the private Facebook group that is a part of membership.

-Every Friday (unless I am ill, on vacation, etc.) I hold an “Ask Me Anything” session.
+Every Friday (unless sick or on vacation) we hold an "Ask Me Anything" session.

 Now to be honest...

 People just asked me lame "interview style" questions mostly.

 They had the guts to actually ask me things about THEIR business or had the brass balls to ask me to critique their squeeze page or email sequence...